AnkitBarad/AppliedMotionProducts/readme.md

 <h1>Hi 👋, we are Applied Motion Products, we manufactures Motion Control products, we are based in Morgan Hill, CA, USA</h1>
-<p>We develop application notes for our products on different topics such as:-
+<p> 🔦 We develop application notes for our products on different topics such as:-

 **Python**